Gin-Quin/Fa/documentation/types/types-at-runtime.md

 ## Types to values

-Some functions allow to create runtime values from types.
+Some functions allow you to create runtime values from types.

 These functions must be compile-time compatible, i.e. either **pure** or relying on external compile-time values only.